mykle1/MMM-AfterShip/README.md

 Many couriers enter checkpoint message in the language of the country of origin, sometimes aftership decides to translate to english, sometime not. the MMM-Parcel module contains a translation feature of these information texts based on Google Translate API.

-<em>Note:</em> Using this API will cost (a low amount of) money so you should carefully install it.
-Leaving <code>autoTranslate</code> out from the config file
+<em>Note:</em> Using this API will cost (a small amount of) money so you should carefully install it.
+Leaving <code>autoTranslate</code> out
+from the config file
 (or set <code>autoTranslate: false</code>, which amounts to the same) and the module will just show the original mesages and the API will not be used at all by the module.
 So no worries.
-You can just skip this part if you are not interested and all will be free.
+You can just skip this section if you are not interested and all will be free and easy.

 An example of a non-translated view on the mirror: